-Lactic acid is soluble in water, so water helps your body flush out the excess acid.
+Lactic acid and lactate are soluble in water, so water helps your body flush out the excess acid.
 According to the American Council on Exercise, athletes should drink 16 ounces of water two to three hours before your workout, and seven additional ounces every half hour or so for optimal hydration.

 Maintain a Consistent Stretching Routine

 The next best way to reduce lactic acid in muscles to keep soreness at bay is to stretch regularly before and after exercise.
-Stretching before a workout reduces the chance of serious injury and muscle torsion, while stretching post-workout helps release lactic acid build-up.
+Stretching before a workout reduces the chance of serious injury, muscle fatigue and muscle torsion, while stretching post-workout helps release lactic acid build-up.
 You can complement consistent stretching with a foam roller to loosen tight muscles and encourage lymphatic drainage.

 In order to combat post-workout soreness, don’t be afraid to take an over-the-counter painkiller.
 It’s quick, easy, and it works!
 If you’re looking for a fast-acting escape from soreness, ibuprofen or acetaminophen can certainly do the trick.

 Of course, painkillers should not be used for ongoing or daily relief.
 However, if you find yourself unable to focus or relax after a strenuous workout, over-the-counter painkillers can help you expedite recovery.